ajaybhupathiraju/Heart-Disease-Prediction/README.md

    ![alt text](images/overall_hd_ratios.jpg)

-3. what is mens and female have heart disease distribution ?
+3. what is male and female having a heart disease distribution ?

    Ans: Mens with 47% and female with 6%